hammerheim-game/hammerheim-rules/3-warbands/shadow-warriors.md

 them into shapes and forms of his choosing.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |5 4 4 3 3 1 6 1 8
-Weapons/Armor: Shadow Weavers may be equipped with weapons and armor chosen from the Shadow Warrior Equipment list, but they may not cast spells if wearing armor.
+Weapons/Armour: Shadow Weavers may be equipped with weapons and armour chosen from the Shadow Warrior Equipment list, but they may not cast spells if wearing armour.
 Skills: The Shadow Weaver may choose from Combat, Academic, & Speed when he gains a new skill.
 In addition, the Shadow Weaver may choose from the Shadow Warrior